kswope/book-learnin/README.md

 dependent on the internals of other objects.

 19. Don't mock what you don't own.
 (Not convinced by this one at all)

+20. A controller test should test controller behavior.
+A controller test should not fail because of problems in the model.

 -------